litebird/litebird_sim/docs/source/scanning.rst

 :cite:`2018:core:delabrouille` and :cite:`2019:pico:hanany`, the
 boresight direction is encoded using just one number, the angle between the boresight and the spin axis.
-However, both papers deal with spacecrafts hosting only /one/ focal plane.
+However, both papers deal with spacecrafts hosting only *one* focal plane.

 The full orientation of the boresight direction is specified using three angles: